Visa Fee Increase

 Come to the embassy on the date and time of your appointment.
 Bring the documents listed in Step 3.
 During your visa interview, a consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
 You will need to establish that you meet the requirements under U.S. law to receive the category of visa for which you are applying.
 Ink-free, digital fingerprint scans will be taken as part of your application process, during your interview with the Consular officer.

 You will pay the appropriate visa fee at the Embassy at the beginning of your appointment.
-Please note we do not accept credit cards for visa fee payments; you must bring cash or a credit card.
+Please note we do not accept credit cards for visa fee payments; you must bring cash or a bank/cashier check (no personal checks).
 Fees can be paid in U.S. dollars or Papua New Guinea kina.

 The cost of the visa fee depends on the visa class for which you are applying.
 For details, refer to travel.state.gov.